inovex/pgbouncer-vault-sidecar/README.md

 ## Acknowledgement

-This project is developed in cooperation with the BMW.
+This project is developed in cooperation with the BMW Group.

 ## License